QQting/vue-element-admin-fastapi/README.md

 # Create a PostgreSQL database
 sudo -u postgres createdb ADLINK-DB

-# Change default password for admin account if you want.
-# You can skip this to use default account(ros) and password(adlinkros)
+# Change default web login account and password.
+You can skip it to use default account(ros) and password(adlinkros)
 cd $HOME/vue-element-admin-fastapi/backend/app/app/db
 ./default_passwd.py -a <admin_account> -p <password>